 We went out for a few Aperol Spritzes and bought some wine to drink on our balcony (€37/£31/$38 per person).
 Bottles of wine from a local vineyard cost around €6 and a large beer €3.50, though prosecco was fairly pricey for Italy at €10 a bottle (the cost of a bottle of bubbly around the world is my version of the consumer price index!).

 The tap water in the Cinque Terre is fine to drink and there are water fountains in each of the villages so we took refillable water bottles to cut down on costs and plastic waste.

 Food and drink total: €188/£158/$193 per person – €38/£32/$39 a night each.

 The grand total

-It’s not a bad price for a wishlist destination like the Cinque Terre, especially as it’s crazily popular now.
-You could probably cram a visit into a day or two but it doesn’t cost much extra to stay a bit longer – accommodation often gets cheaper if you stay for longer, you have time to self-cater, walk the free hillside paths, etc.
+It’s not a bad price for a wishlist destination like the Cinque Terre, though would be much higher in the summer.
+You could probably squeeze the trip into a day or two rather than staying for five, but it doesn’t cost too much extra to stay longer – there are often accommodation deals, you have time to self-cater and walk the free paths.

 Lower budget?
-If you want to save money, you could stay in Levanto or La Spezia rather than right in the Cinque Terre, where there’s more choice of accommodation and more budget options.
-You could also cook more of your own food and stock up on groceries before you arrive.
+You could save money by staying in Levanto or La Spezia instead, where there’s a greater choice of accommodation and more budget options.
+You could also cook more of your own food and stock up on groceries before arriving.